Moriah-team/Elk_Security/README.md

  What is the main advantage of automating configuration with Ansible?

 - Free: Ansible is an open-source tool.
-- Very simple to set up and use: No special coding skills are necessary to use Ansible's playbooks (more on playbooks later).
+- Very simple to set up and use: No special coding skills are necessary to use Ansible's playbooks.
-- Powerful: Ansible lets you model even highly complex IT workflows.
+- Powerful: Ansible lets user model even highly complex IT workflows.
+- Flexible: User can orchestrate the entire application environment no matter where it’s deployed.
+Users can also customize it based on their needs.
+- Agentless: User don’t need to install any other software or firewall ports on the client systems it want to automate.
+User also don’t have to set up a separate management         structure.
+- Efficient: Because user don’t need to install any extra software, there’s more room for application resources on the server.

 The playbook implements the following tasks: In 3-5 bullets, explain the steps of the ELK installation play.
 - Install docker.io